Hearty and Delicious Cabbage Bacon Stew Recipe

 This stew is no bland and uninspired recipe of cabbage with a bit of salt and pepper.
 No, grander and richer fare must be the order of the day, and the result here is that cabbage finds holy matrimony with a whole host of other ingredients, including potatoes, carrots, onions, and garlic—but above all else butter, bacon, and cream.
 This recipe is certainly not vegetarian, and it is certainly not light, but while your waist might decry it, your taste buds will delight.

-For a delicious stew on a cold winter night, I am sure that there is no dish that could be possibly better.
-The rich bacon mingles with the sweet cabbage, and the elixir of cream binds the rich honesty of potatoes with the pleasant freshness of carrots.
+For a delicious stew on a cold winter night, I am sure that there is no better recipe.
+The rich bacon mingles with the sweet cabbage, and the elixir of cream binds the honesty of potatoes with the freshness of carrots.

 I adapted this recipe from one of my favorite cookbooks, La cuisine française: la + simple du monde.